cardillan/mindcode/SYNTAX.markdown

 ```
 while not within(x, y, 6)
     approach(x, y, 4)
     if @unit.dead == 1
         break
     end
     ...
 end
 ```

 ### Using labels with break or continue

 An unlabeled `break` statement exits the innermost `for` or `while` statement, however a labeled `break` can exit from an outer statement.
-It is necessary to mark the outer statement with a label, and then use the `break loop <label>` syntax, as shown here:
+It is necessary to mark the outer statement with a label, and then use the `break <label>` syntax, as shown here:

 ```
 MainLoop:
 for i in 1 ..
 10
     for j in 5 ..
 20
         if i > j
             break MainLoop
         end
     end
 end
 ```
-Similarly, `continue MainLoop` skips the rest of the current iteration of the main loop.
+Similarly, `continue MainLoop` skips the rest of the current iteration of both the inner loop and the main loop.
 Every loop in Mindcode can be marked with a label, and the break or continue statements can use those labels to specify which of the currently active loops they operate on.

-Note: usually, a `break` or `continue` statement will be the last statements in a block of code (typically in an `if` statement).
+Note: usually, a `break` or `continue` statement will be the last statements in a block of code (typically in an `if` or `case` statement).
 It doesn't make sense to put additional statements or expressions after a `break` or `continue`, since that code would never get executed and will be removed by the optimizer.
 If you do put additional statements there, the compiler will mistake them for a label:

 ```
 while true
     break
     print("This never gets printed")
 end
 ```